Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-You can get what you need for quality medical care in few minutes.
+You can get what you need for quality medical care in few minutes from certified professionals and verified vendors.